kevingstewart/acme-aio-lab/acme-aio-readme-http-01.md

 <details>
   <summary>6.
 Client Function: Stage the HTTP port 80 listener and token</summary>
   <br />
   The implementation of this step is dependent on both the client's capabilities and the target TLS resource.
 With the http-01 proof validation, the provider is going to query public DNS for the IP of the requested domain and then make an HTTP port 80 request to that domain seeking a response on the "/.well-known/acme-challenge/[token]" URL, expecting the token to be in the response.
 This proves to the provider that the requestor owns both the DNS record and the application asset.
-Using the --standalone option on the Certbot client enables it to stand up an ephemeral HTTP port 80 listener directly (without needing to manipulate the NGINX TLS server).
-This works because the Certbot client is running on the same server address as the NGINX instance.
+Using the --standalone option on the acme.sh client enables it to stand up an ephemeral HTTP port 80 listener directly (without needing to manipulate the NGINX TLS server).
+This works because the acme.sh client is running on the same server address as the NGINX instance.
 In a real-world scenario, however, it is often useful to manipulate the TLS server's configuration to have it listen on HTTP port 80 and respond with the validation token.
 This can be handled in several ways:

 - Pre-stage the /.well-known/acme-challenge/ HTTP port 80 listener in the web server's configuration and then have the ACME client drop the token into that "folder" during the proof validation.
 - Use a script to create a temporary HTTP port 80 listener config on the web server and insert the validation token.